September 13, 2023

 Analyzing the impact of Structures of Equality (SoE) in classrooms

 For years, teachers have struggled with how to help students with word problems.
 A quick internet search will pull up tons of strategies for solving word problems.
-The barrier?
+The problem?
 None of them adequately address the issue of reading comprehension.

 “Word problems in mathematics often pose a challenge because they require that students read and comprehend the text of the problem, identify the question that needs to be answered, and finally create and solve a numerical equation.”
 (Reading Rockets, Brenda Krick-Morales)